99net/Timesheet/README.md

 # Timesheet for GLPI

-Task and Time Management in GLPI system
+Task and Time Management for GLPI system